Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test8_clue_analysis(gemini).md

 ### Informed Clues: 5/5
 **Excellent - Outstanding**

-The clues are specific and avoid any direct mention or close synonyms of 'Tennis'.
-They describe key aspects like equipment (rackets, ball, net), scoring, physical demands (agility, speed), competitive structure (championships, global competition), variations (surfaces), and strategic elements (topspin, slice).
-The diversity of angles is good.
+The clues are highly specific and descriptive, using precise language that avoids any direct mention or synonyms of 'Fantasy'.
+They effectively highlight core elements like magic, mythical creatures, supernatural occurrences, and non-earthly settings from multiple angles.
+The scoring is justified by the excellent specificity and avoidance of answer contamination.

 ✅ Strengths:
 - Generally specific and relate to correct answer